1991 was an epic year, as two legends were born that year – me and the Internet as we know it today.

 Allow me to provide you a few insides which will definitely help you bypass restrictions like a pro.

 - Constantly switch between servers.
 As some VPN server IPs may be shared, they can be blacklisted, and firewalls or the filtering software can easily detect them.
 That’s why is recommended to switch between servers as soon as you’re not able to unblock a specific website.
-Or, you can even try servers like Double VPN.
+Or, you can even try servers like Double VPN and Tor over VPN.

 - Swing between protocols.
 There are the old and rusty VPN protocols like PPTP, which are not that effective when it comes to online freedom.
 Actually, they are not effective when it comes to online privacy either.
 The great solution to bypass internet censorship and even the Great Firewall of China is to use protocols like OpenVPN, Shadowsocks VPN or Stealth VPN, which are specially developed for circumventing restrictions.